Which Country Has The Lowest Literacy Rate

 The Impact of COVID-19

 The pandemic has also highlighted the importance of digital literacy, as many schools and universities have shifted to online learning.
-However, access to technology and internet connectivity remains limited in many developing countries, further widening the digital divide.
+That said, access to technology and internet connectivity remains limited in many developing countries, further widening the digital divide.
 Addressing the learning losses caused by the pandemic and ensuring equitable access to education will be crucial for achieving long-term improvements in literacy rates.

 Tips and Expert Advice